What Is Risk Analysis?

 Risk Analysis Vs Risk Management

 Risk Analysis can be referred to as identifying the different possible threats that can occur in the business or the project and then estimating the likelihood of materializing these threats.
-On the other hand, risk management is a broader concept that includes risk analysis, and it can be referred as the process of continuous identification, analysis, evaluation, and monitoring of the risk and then systematically applying the policies, practice, and resources of management to control and mitigate adverse effects of those potential losses.
+On the other hand, risk management is a broader concept that includes risk analysis, and it can be referred to as the process of continuous identification, analysis, evaluation, and monitoring of the risk and then systematically applying the policies, practice, and resources of management to control and mitigate adverse effects of those potential losses.